 Vijay Mathew (Cultural Strategist & Co-Founder)

-Vijay (he/him) is a culture producer, an idea cartographer, and father to a ten-year-old who wants to help people when he grows up.
+Vijay (he/him) is a culture producer, an idea cartographer, and father to a fifteen-year-old who wants to help people when he grows up.
 An aspiring vegan chef.

 Alison Yueming Qu (Associate Producer)